aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 - 4 : Coreg, Avg, Std Img and Vox Siz, Uniform Resolution ;
 - 5 : Coreg, Avg, Std Img and Vox Siz, Uniform 6mm Res ;

 If applied, this option will account for all converted PET modalities.
-In case you want to use different steps, please run the converter several times, with each time the modality and the corresponding step you want specified.
+Default values correspond to the best available step per tracer : step 4 for FDG/PIB and step 5 for TAU/AV45/FBB.

 ___

 It is also possible to provide the path to a .txt file with the list of subjects to convert using the optional parameter `--subjects_list`.